hackthedev/dcts-shipping/docs/Feature List.md

   - **Supports Cloudflare Image CDN**[^2]
 - **Media Cache:** Database media cache that will speed up turning urls and similar into actual images and similar.
 - **Emojis:** Upload and use custom emojis, rename emojis, Emoji autocomplete
+- **Invite-only system:** You can make your server invite-only, making users require an invite code in order to join.
+- **Audit Log:** Log important actions taking place in the server, like expired invite links being automatically removed and more!
 - **Tenor GIF Integration:** Search and use GIFs from tenor[^2]
 - **SQL Support:** Highly recommended and required for almost all features.
-Without SQL only basic chatting will work.
+Without SQL only very basic chatting will work.
 - **Mobile Support:** UI will work for mobile too[^3]
 - **Plugin System:** Its possible to create plugins that hook directly into the server and client, removing the need of bots.
 - **IP Blacklist:** Automatic IP blacklisting if rate limit is reached.
 On member bans the IP is also banned.